Better Late: A Jamaican Internet Infrastructure Story

 The same organisation that showed up in 2014 was still there in 2026.

 Forrest, who has been part of the JAIXP conversation since its founding, was also present for the relaunch.
-He stopped just short of a promise.
+This time, he chose his words carefully.

 “I would like to say that we are going to make it work this time.”